SelimOzel/RobotCpp/README.md

 1. Install GNU Make from [sourceforge](http://gnuwin32.sourceforge.net/packages/make.htm).
 2. Install Minimalist GNU for Windows from the organization's [page](http://www.mingw.org/wiki/Install_MinGW).
 3. Verify both installations on Windows 10 command line `g++ --version` and `make --version`.
+4. (Optional) To visualize you will need python3 and matplotlib.
+Follow insturctions on matplotlib's [web site](https://matplotlib.org/users/installing.html) for Windows 10 installation.

 ## Building & Visualizing Examples
 1. Open Windows 10 command line and change directory to root of the project.